jgnewman/sequoia/README.md

 Sequoia is a full-featured JavaScript application framework.
 It's powered by React and common React-based tools but you can quickly learn Sequoia without having ever touched React in your life.
 By the same token, it's similar enough to standard React techniques that, if you are already familiar with React best practices, migrating to a Sequoia mindset can be done extremely quickly.

+For an example, checkout the [Sequoia implementation](https://github.com/jgnewman/sequoia-todomvc) of TodoMVC.

 ## Why?

 Because the "right way" to structure a scalable React app is arduous.
 For many would-be users, the sheer amount of independent tools that have to be pulled in and strung together in various ways can present a significant barrier to entry.